Zeyu-Li/unity-user-guide/README.md

 5. For my example, I chose to key frame the rotation and position
 6. Set the start value and click the **Add Keyframe** (which looks like a diamond).
 7. Go to the end position and change the keyframe value (once changed the text area should be red) and click **Add Keyframe**
 8. Note the curves are set to non-linear (ie ease in and ease out).
-Therefore, to make them linear, I found the easiest way to do that would be to go the the **Curves **tab, click on the keyframe and a handle will appear.
+Therefore, to make them linear, I found the easiest way to do that would be to go the Curves **tab, click on the keyframe and a handle will appear.
 Drag the handle to the first keyframe or vice versa.

 \* If you want to move this in global space, encapsulate it in a empty object and move the empty

-Another way to the the animation is to do it in the 3D program of choice (for me Blender) and export the animation within the fbx file format
+Another way to the animation is to do it in the 3D program of choice (for me Blender) and export the animation within the fbx file format

 1. Have the export fbx with animation made
 2. Click on the fbx in Unity and change it to **Animation**